jiawei-zhang-a/Pendulum-beta/doc/DOCUMENTATION.md

   ![img_34.png](img_34.png)
   so there are no ambiguity as to how to handle the data of the Quantity.
 * Allowed types: real, complex, array, vector
-#### Variable typing
+#### Expression typing
 * We shall distinguish between the type of a variable and the type of the quantity that its expression yields.
 * Variable types are independent of the type of quantities that underlies.
-  * Variable types themselves don't carry type information, regardless of being algebraic, constant, or function.
+  * Variable types themselves don't carry quantity type information, regardless of being algebraic, constant, or function.
 * In terms of determining the quantity type of the output of an expression, there is ultimately one solution which is evaluation.
 This makes it necessarily so that variables are **dynamically typed**, since it takes as much effort to compute the quantity type transitions in an expression, like that `dot(\vec{a},\vec{b})` should